David H. Festa

 Areas of expertise: Ecosystem resilience, environmental markets, sustainable agriculture, food security, habitat exchanges, natural infrastructure, natural resources management and policy, recreational and commercial fishing

 David Festa is an expert on ecosystem resilience and has a long track record of bringing diverse stakeholders together to meet growing needs for food, water and infrastructure in ways that improve the environment and benefit the economy.
-In his current capacity as vice president of the Ecosystems Program, David oversees EDF’s market and policy work to:
+As senior vice president of the Ecosystems Program, David oversees EDF’s market and policy work to:

 - Reverse habitat loss on working lands